MurtazaA2010/kaggle/README.md

-# 🧠 Machine Learning Enthusiast Projects
+# 🧠 Machine Learning Projects

 Welcome to my repository!
 Here, I share some of my **Kaggle competition solutions** and personal ML experiments.
 These projects showcase my journey in **data science, machine learning, and deep learning**.